csi4999-mims/documentation/Local Development Environment/README.md

 git clone git@github.com:csi4999-mims/Website.git htdocs
 ```

-_Troubleshooting_: Until the CakePHP files are merged with the master
+_Note_: Until the CakePHP files are merged with the master branch on
-branch on GitHub, you may need to use `git checkout` to check out
+GitHub, you may need to use `git checkout` in the `htdocs` directory
-whatever branch has them available before running Composer in the next
+to check out whatever branch has them available.
+This will need to be
-section.
+done before running Composer in the next section.

 ## Composer ##